Actifio/ActPowerCLI/README.md

 > **Note**:  ActPowerCLI cannot be used with Google Cloud Backup and DR.   If you using ActPowerCLI we strongly urge you to start using AGMPowerCLI which you can find [here](https://github.com/Actifio/AGMPowerCLI).
 AGMPowerCLI will work with both Actifio GO and Google Cloud Backup and DR.

-We do not expect to release any new releases for ActPowerCLI.
+We do not expect to release any more updates for ActPowerCLI.

 ### Table of Contents
 **[Install](#install)**<br>